lubojr/naucse.python.cz/lessons/git-en/branching/index.md

 do some changes and then change back to new branch and continue, or *merge* the changes.

+{{ figure(
+    img=static('git_branch.png'),
+    alt="Diagram showing the usual branching way of work" ) }}

 Branching comes handy also when more people are working on a same project - everyone is working on his/her own branch and when the time comes, all changes are combined (merged) together.

+> [note]
+> Instead of copying files from directory to directory.
+> Git stores a branch as a reference to a commit.
+> In this sense, a branch represents the tip of a series of commits—it's not a container for commits.

 You can check what branches you have in your repository.
 For that, we have a command `git branch`: